Elijah Anderson (Underground Railroad)

-Elijah Anderson (born 1808, in Fluvanna County, Virginia, died in 1861 in Kentucky) was a free Black man and leading conductor of the Underground Railroad (UGRR).
+Elijah Anderson (c.
+1808 –1861) was a free Black man and leading conductor of the Underground Railroad (UGRR).
 According to other abolitionist such as Rush R. Sloane, Anderson assisted at least 1,000 slaves to gain freedom.

+Biography

+Early life

-He grew up during a time when the state of Virginia was imposing especially harsh restrictions on free blacks as a response to various slave revolts, specifically, the Nat Turner Rebellion.
+Anderson grew up in Fluvanna County, Virginia, during a time when the state of Virginia was imposing especially harsh restrictions on free blacks as a response to various slave revolts, specifically, the Nat Turner's Rebellion.
 He later moved to Cincinnati, Ohio in his mid-20s and remained there until he married his wife, Mary.
 They had one daughter named Martha.
-Together, they settled in Madison County, IN between the years of 1835 and 1837.
+Together, they settled in Madison, Indiana, between the years of 1835 and 1837.
 There, Anderson was able to earn a decent living through his work as a blacksmith.
+He had learned "how to make wrought-iron undercarriages and decorative fences."
+Both of these skills enabled him to "find work as a laborer fixing metal and steam fittings on steam boats."